loukamb/bible-explorer/README.md

 # Bible Explorer

-Bible study tools written in React, mainly for personal use.
+Bible study tools written in React.

 [You can access it here.](https://bible-explorer.louka.sh)